menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 Overview
 --------

 This section shows you how to perform specific actions in the Men&Mice Management Console associated with maintaining your DHCP servers, such as adding and deleting servers and setting DHCP server options.
-In order to use the DHCP functionality of the Men&Mice Suite you need to have a valid DHCP license key.
+In order to use the DHCP functionality of Micetro you need to have a valid DHCP license key.

 .. note::
   The functions for this menu option are listed alphabetically after the New DHCP Server section.